1993 NSWRL season: Ladder

-Balmain were stripped of 2 competition points due to an illegal replacement in one game.

 Finals

 With one round remaining the Canberra Raiders were outright first on the ladder and favoured to participate in their 4th grand final in just 5 years.
 This was not to be however as a horrific leg injury sidelined Ricky Stuart for the last round of competition and the finals series.
 The Raiders went on to lose to Canterbury in round 22 of the competition and then to Brisbane and St George in the finals, all of which they had beat easily during the preceding season.
 By the end of the season there were only two points separating 1st and 5th.
 Week one of the finals saw St George easily account for the Canberra Raiders whilst Brisbane brushed aside Manly on their march through to week two.
 Canberra went into this game with their third halves combination in as many weeks and were unable to overcome the eventual premiers, succumbing to Brisbane 30–12.
 St. George beat Minor Premiers' Canterbury in the semi-final then had a week off to prepare for a Grand Final rematch with Brisbane who advanced through after beating Canterbury in a close and spiteful Preliminary Final.